philamp/jellygrail/README.md

 > [!CAUTION]
-> Since July 12 2024, Jellygrail could not work properly anymore due to Real Debrid API changes. **This is now fixed** but looking at the rclone_rd code I realized that:
+> Since July 12 2024, JellyGrail could not work properly anymore due to Real Debrid API changes. **This is now fixed** but looking at the rclone_rd code I realized that:
 > - You need to have at least a weekly call to /scan service (initially it's only called upon new torrents found) otherwise rclone_rd will miss the "refresh root" regular trigger that it currently needs to keep torrents unbroken (if you disabled Jellyfin, the daily jellygrail restart also does the call to /scan, because of a lucky quirk in the code).
+>   - But restarting all jellygrail instances at the same time is not a good practice if a /scan is called for every instance at the same time (= a rush for RD at the same time).
 > - You should not not change the rclone.tpl.sh --tpslimit argument : it was already set to avoid overloading RD API.
 And if it's removed or change for a higher value, you'll get 429 http errors from RD service.
-> - Doing stat on an object (when Listing a dir, it stats every file) still call torrent/info/id endpoint each time and this shloud be avoided (will be fixed soon for this current release)
+> - Doing stat on an object (when listing a dir for instance, it stats every file) still calls torrent/info/id endpoint each time, should and can be easily avoided (will be fixed soon for this current release).
-> - restarting all jellygrail instances at the same time is not a good practice if a /scan is called for every instance at the same time (= a rush for RD at the same time)
 >
-> These above Real Debrid related quirks will be fixed either soon or in upcoming Jellygrail release (along with a lot of new features)
+> These Real Debrid related quirks will be fixed either soon or in upcoming JellyGrail release (along with a lot of new features).

 # What is JellyGrail ?
 JellyGrail is an **experimental** modified Jellyfin* docker image to manage all your video storages (local and cloud/remote) in one merged virtual folder that you can organize as if it were a real one.
 It's optimized for [Real-Debrid](https://real-debrid.com/) service and provides on-the-fly RAR extraction.